 After moving to Portugal, you will find yourself in Europe’s westernmost country, bordered to the west by the Atlantic Ocean, to the north and east by Spain, and to the south – in the Algarve region, a popular place both for tourists and expats – by the Mediterranean Sea.
 Most of the northern and eastern part of the elongate country, fairly evenly split in the middle by the Tagus River, is rather mountainous terrain.

 As most of the population is concentrated in a densely populated stretch in the northwest, chances are that you might also want to move to Portugal’s Atlantic coast.
 Seeing how the two largest expat magnets and most significant cities of Portugal, namely Porto and Lisbon, are also located in this area, it has been the prime choice of most expats.
 You can find an overview of both cities below.

-Two archipelagos in the Atlantic and Mediterranean Sea are also part of the national territory of Portugal, namely Madeira and the Azores.
-Both are fascinating destinations in their own right and world-renown tourist magnets, but not exactly the first thing that pops into an expat’s mind when thinking of moving to Portugal.
-Thus, our article series on Portugal focus solely on the mainland on the Iberian Peninsula.
+Two archipelagos in the Atlantic Ocean are also part of the national territory of Portugal, namely Madeira and the Azores.
+Both are fascinating destinations in their own right and world-renowned tourist magnets, but not exactly the first thing that pops into an expat’s mind when thinking of moving to Portugal.
+Thus, our article series on Portugal focuses solely on the mainland on the Iberian Peninsula.